wallarm/product-documentation/docs/4.6/fast/en/poc/jenkins-plugin.md

 **Example of a configured plugin for security testing:**

-![Example of plugin configuration for security testing][jenkins-plugin-playback-params]
+![!Example of plugin configuration for security testing][jenkins-plugin-playback-params]

 ## Step 3: Getting the Result of Testing

 The result of security testing will be displayed in the Jenkins interface.

-![The result of the FAST plugin run][fast-example-jenkins-plugin-result]
+![!The result of the FAST plugin run][fast-example-jenkins-plugin-result]

 ## More Examples